-The present results demonstrate that the diversity indices of butterfly community of the present study site were on fleek as the surveyed area embracing both the habitat generalist and habit specialist along with favorable micro-environment and easy host plant availability, speculating that it was the ideal place for butterfly fauna.
-Overall butterfly diversity from study area was found higher compared to earlier studies conducted in North-eastern Himalayan region (Roy et al., 2012; Mondal et al., 2025 ) as the study site had the mixed vegetation with less closed canopy cover of dense forest which is suitable for only specialized butterfly species (Roy et al., 2012).
+The present results demonstrate that the diversity indexes of the surveyed butterfly community were high as the surveyed area embraced both the habitat generalist and habit specialist along with favorable micro-environment and easy host plant availability, speculating that it was the ideal place for butterfly fauna.
+Overall butterfly diversity from study area was found higher compared to earlier studies conducted in Northeastern Himalayan region (Roy et al., 2012; Mondal et al., 2025 ) as the study site had the mixed vegetation with less closed canopy cover of dense forest which is suitable for only specialized butterfly species (Roy et al., 2012).
 A similar observation was reported by Pradhan and Khaling (2020) from human-modified tea dominated landscape of Darjeeling Hills comprising of two ecosystems of tea plantation and secondary forest.
 The study documented 71 species belonging to 43 genera and five families, of which seven are protected under the Wildlife (Protection) Act of India, 1972 (Pradhan & Khaling, 2020).
 Results of the present study revealed a similar trend in species richness and genera composition (64 species, 49 genera, six families) in the butterfly community in Dawaipani of Darjeeling district.

 Greater host plant and flowering plant availability as food resources of butterfly attributes the high species richness and abundance.
 Likewise, increasing human settlement was found negatively correlated with butterfly species richness and their abundance (Bhusal et al., 2018; Stefanescu et al., 2011).
-Present study area was found to have intermediate disturbance as it is about 17 km away from busy tourist spot Darjeeling town and it is an offbeat tranquil village with lush tea estates and forest immersion.
-In consistent with the fact, Blair and Launer (1997) noticed that butterfly diversity and abundance peaked at the areas with intermediate disturbance associated with lower urbanization.
+The present study area was found to have intermediate disturbance as it is about 17 km away from busy tourist spot Darjeeling town and it is an offbeat tranquil village with lush tea estates and forest immersion.
+Blair and Launer (1997) noticed that butterfly diversity and abundance peaked at the areas with intermediate disturbance associated with lower urbanization.
 Increased urbanization affects the rare species due to habitat fragmentation, whereas common species appeared to be unaffected (Summerville & Crist, 2001).
 In contrary, Collinge et al. (2003) stated that grassland type and habitat quality have strong impact on butterfly diversity and abundance, but the extent of urban development was not related to species richness.
 However, Schulze (2004) reported that species richness of butterfly, in general is lower in natural forests, higher in disturbed forests, and highest in moderately disturbed forests.
-As the present study area is under the moderately disturbed forests, thereby high species richness with decent abundance of butterfly was obtained.
+As the present study area is under the moderately disturbed forests, a high species richness with decent abundance of butterfly was obtained.

-Here, only a small forest patch was studied for a shorter time span, a more intensive long-term study would surely contribute more species in the checklist.
+Here, only a small forest patch was studied for a shorter time span, thus, a more intensive long-term study would surely contribute more species in the checklist.
 Moreover, further survey-based studies in the surrounding area will provide their distribution pattern in different forest patches from the present location.

 5. CONCLUSION